Emmanuelle Guyon, the mirror of your emotions

 Healing properties and benefits of the green onyx

-• Green onyx is associated with vitality and regeneration.
-It is renowned for improving the health of hair, nails, and eyes, while also strengthening their resistance to external damage.
+• This stone is mentioned for its beneficial action on the health of the hair, nails, and eyes, while also helping to strengthen their resistance to external aggressions.

 Onyx jewelry samples